2023 Singapore Premier League: Foreign players

-Singapore Premier League clubs can sign a maximum of four foreign players in the 2021 season, up from three as compared to 2019.
-However, one of them has to be am AFC player.
+Singapore Premier League clubs could sign a maximum of four foreign players in the 2023 season.
+However, one of them had to be an AFC player.

+Player name in bold indicates the player was registered during the mid-season transfer window.

-Albirex Niigata can sign up unlimited number of Singaporean players for the new season.
-Only 2 local player above 23 years old is allowed.
+Albirex Niigata can sign an unlimited number of Singaporean players for this season.
+Only 2 local players above 23 years old are allowed.

-Players name in bold indicates the player was registered during the mid-season transfer window.

-Note 1: From 2021, Albirex is allowed to sign a maximum of 2 Singaporean players above the age of 23.

-Note 2: Young Lions can register a total of three foreign or overaged Singaporean players.
+Young Lions can register a total of three foreign or overaged Singaporean players.